ibm-cloud-docs/direct-link/faqs.md

 **Direct Link Connect** is for customers who prefer to utilize their existing network between their own on-premises deployment and IBM Cloud.
 With a Direct Link Connect service, customers can use new and existing Telco networks (such as MPLS) to enable IBM Cloud rapidly, by leveraging pre-provisioned underlying circuits.

 With Direct Link Connect, customers can connect to IBM Cloud through the Connect provider, over a Network to Network (NNI) connection, operated by IBM partners in facilities worldwide.
 Port speeds are available up to 5Gb.

+## How do Direct Link Connect and Direct Link Exchange providers compare?

+Connect providers are Telcos who have network reach beyond the datacenter.
+Exchange providers are limited to their datacenters.
+Both can enable the multi-cloud experience for customers.
+Exchange providers usually require co-location in their datacenters, while Connect providers can reach a customer's on-premise site and datacenters.

 ## Can we support IPv6 over Direct Link?